mono/website/_posts/2018-08-03-automatic-bug-reporting.md

 portion of the time it takes to fix a bug can be spent in discovering that it exists.
 Often this discovery includes finding the ways that the customer’s environment differs from the developer’s testing environment.
-A back-and-forth conversation can give a developer a lot of information, but it’s not something that every bug filer is motivated enough to keep returning and responding.
+A back-and-forth conversation can give a developer a lot of information, but it’s not the case that every bug filer is motivated enough to keep returning and responding.

 ### Trust and Privacy ###